Is Frigga the same goddess as Freya?

 Thus, Frigga is of the race of the Aesir divinities, not of the Vanir.
 So, according to the records, they do not have the same parentage, nor even the same race.

 - Does Frigga have the same address as Freya?

-The record says, both currently reside in the same district called Asgard.
+The record says, both currently reside in the same country called Asgard.
 Agreed.
 However:

 - Frigga: The records say, Frigga lives in a hall called “Fensalir.”

-- Freya: On the other hand, the records say, Freya’s homestead is a hall called, “Folkvangar” where, “Freya chooses who seats shall have in her hall.”
+- Freya: On the other hand, the records say, Freya’s homestead is a hall called, “Sessrumnir” located in a district called “Folkvangar” where, “Freya chooses who seats shall have in her hall.”

 So, according to the record, they do not have the same address.